simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 2.0.3

+Released TBD

+* Fix exception when translation-file does not exist

 ## Version 2.0.2

 Released 2023-03-10